Deltares/hydromt/docs/dev/plugin-quickstart.rst

 function has been called, the user should already be able to have the minimum model properties or files in order to be able to call HydroMT to ``update`` the model to add additionnal data (``build`` is not required anymore).

 For example, this is what the ``setup_region`` from ``Model`` does by adding ``region`` to ``geoms``, or ``setup_grid`` from ``GridModel`` which generates a regular grid based on the region argument, a CRS and a resolution.
 You can re-use the core methods or decide to define your own.

 ..
 NOTE::

-  **Order of the setup methods**: apart that your model class should have a base method that at least defines the model region and CRS, there is no real check on the order in which setup methods are called.
-For Command Line users, the functions in the hydromt configuration yaml file will be executed in the order they appear in the file.
-So if in your case, a setup method should be called before another
-  (eg you first should have a DEM before you can add rivers to your model), then in the following setup method, check if the required data are already in the model and else send a clear error message.
+  **Order of the setup methods**: Typically, building a model starts with defining the coputational units (grid, mesh, vector etc.).
+  Afterwards data layers are added to model components and there might be dependencies between the different layers.
+For example, a method to define river dimensions should probably be called after a method which defines the river cells on the grid or mesh itself.
+  However, there is no real check on the order in which setup methods are called apart from checks that you can build-in that certain layers are already present with clear error messages.
 Clear documentation will help your user too.
+  For Command Line Interface users, the functions in the hydromt configuration  yaml file will be executed in the order they appear in the file.
+  Python Interface users can call the setup functions in any order they want from a script.

 Setup methods
 ^^^^^^^^^^^^^

 In general, a HydroMT ``setup_<>`` method does 4 things:

-  1. read or otherwise fetch data using the ``DataCatalog`` and ``DataAdapter`` and the corresponding ``get_data`` method ( ``get_rasterdataset`` for RasterDataset, ``get_GeoDataset`` for GeoDataset, ``get_geodataframe`` for GeoDataFrame and ``get_dataframe`` for DataFrame).
+  1. read and parse the data using the ``DataCatalog`` and correspoding ``DataAdapter.get_data`` method ( ``get_rasterdataset`` for RasterDataset, ``get_GeoDataset`` for GeoDataset, ``get_geodataframe`` for GeoDataFrame and ``get_dataframe`` for DataFrame).

   2. process that data in some way, optionally by calling an external workflow function.
-  3. rename or update attributes from HydroMT variable conventions (name, unit) to the specific model conventions.
+  3. Optionally, rename or update attributes from HydroMT variable conventions (name, unit) to the specific model conventions.
-  4. adds the data to the corresponding HydroMT model components.
+  4. add the data to the corresponding HydroMT model components.

 Below is a simplified example of what a setup function would look like for a hypothetical landuse grid from a raster input data using an external workflow from hydromt core is: